glic3rinu/spam-gear/README.md

 Sometimes during spam attacks your local mail server queue is badly saturated with tons of spam, potentially creating large delays on mail delivery, including alerts sent by the awesome spam-gear scripts :).

 To avoid reciving delayed spam alerts this script opens an SMTP connection to a remote server and sends the report through it.
-But to avoid spamming your personal email account, it only does so when the local queue has more than a given number of messages (`EMERGENCY_THRESHOLD`).
+But to avoid spamming your personal email account, it only does so when the local queue contains more than `EMERGENCY_THRESHOLD` messages.

 This script is particularly useful combined with `postfix-spam-scan` or `exim-spam-scan`.